dzakimuhammad/simple-delta-neutral-bot/README.md

 ## Overview

-This bot implements a delta-neutral trading strategy by:
+This bot implements a delta-neutral market making strategy by:
 - Opening a long position on one exchange
 - Opening a short position on another exchange with equal notional value
 - Maintaining near-zero net delta exposure

 ## Strategy Logic

-### What is Delta-Neutral Trading?
+### What is Delta-Neutral Market Making?

-Delta-neutral trading is a strategy that aims to have zero or near-zero directional exposure to price movements.
+Delta-neutral market making is a strategy that aims to have zero or near-zero directional exposure to price movements.
 By simultaneously holding equal but opposite positions (long and short) on the same asset across different exchanges, the strategy seeks to profit from:
 - **Price convergence**: When prices between exchanges converge
 - **Funding rate arbitrage**: Differences in funding rates between perpetual futures contracts
 - **Market inefficiencies**: Temporary price discrepancies between exchanges

-### How This Bot Implements Delta-Neutral Strategy
+### How This Bot Implements Delta-Neutral Market Making

 #### 1. **Initialization Phase**
    - Connects to both Hyperliquid and Binance testnet exchanges